Orphan of the Wilderness: Release

 After seeing the film, Doyle decided not to release it as a second feature but instead issue on its own at Christmas time.
 Reviews were generally positive.

+Box office

 The film was not a massive success at the local box office, due in part to the fact many of the tickets were bought by children at concession prices.
 But it was popular and sold well overseas.

 British release

 It was the first Australian movie to be sold to England before it had even been completed The film was released in the US as Wild Innocence and screened widely in Europe.
 It was banned in England for a time because it depicted cruelty to animals and did not achieve release until 1938 after several cuts had been made.

 In 1936 it was voted the film of the year by the newly formed Film Critics of Australia Guild.

 At one stage Cinesound had plans to make another animal movie from a script by Frank Hurley and Kenneth Wilkinson, but these were abandoned prior to Orphan of the Wilderness being shot.

+Filmink called it one of Ken G Hall's best films, noting "the movie looks absolutely gorgeous and has a touch of magic about it" although it "isn’t an easy watch.
+The kangaroo boxing scenes are quite harrowing, especially as it’s clear that’s a real kangaroo on screen, thumping away."